dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

       .withWatermark("transactionTimestamp", "5 minutes")
       .groupBy(window($"transactionTimestamp", "1 minute", "1 minute"), $"shopId")
 ```
-As we can see,  there are windows of one minute and a watermark of 5 minutes.
+As we can see, there are windows with a time of one minute and a watermark of 5 minutes.
 So we are grouping all the data that is coming every minute and wait 5 minutes for late records.

 2. The producer sends 2 records every minute.
 ```